xianjian-xie/restaurant-recommendation-website/README.md

 This is the page if metro method is chosen.
 The user can get time estimation of when light rail,bus would come to the nearest transit location (metro data already found).
 A notification would be sent to user if light rail/bus is close.
 ![Home page](/MockUp/6._Light_Rail_Bus.png?raw=true)

 This is the user homepage.
-Previous commute plans are listed and a breif summay would be provide.
+Previous commute plans are listed and a brief summay would be provide.
 The user can also save his favourite plan.
 ![Home page](/MockUp/2._Profile_&_Weekly_Summary.png?raw=true)

 Reponsive web would be developed and PWA features such as add to home screen would also be integrated in.